puppetlabs/puppet-docs/source/windows/index.markdown

 Running
 -----

-### Puppet Subcommands and Services

-Windows nodes can run the following Puppet subcommands:

-* **Puppet agent,** to fetch configurations from a puppet master and apply them
-    * The agent functions as a standard Windows service, and agent runs can also be triggered manually.
-    * Windows nodes can connect to any *nix puppet master server running Puppet 2.7.6 or higher.
-* **Puppet apply,** to apply configurations from local manifest files
-* **Puppet resource,** to directly manipulate system resources

-Because the installer doesn't alter the system's PATH variable, you must choose *Start Command Prompt with Puppet* from the Start menu to run Puppet commands manually.

-Windows nodes can't act as puppet masters or certificate authorities, and most of the ancillary Puppet subcommands aren't supported on Windows.

-### Puppet's Environment on Windows
+* Windows systems can run puppet agent and puppet apply, but they can't act as a puppet master server.
 * Puppet runs as a 32-bit process.
 * Puppet has to run with elevated privileges; on systems with UAC, it will request explicit elevation even when running as a member of the local Administrators group.
-* Puppet's configuration and data are stored in `%ALLUSERSPROFILE%\Application Data\PuppetLabs` on Windows 2003, and in `%PROGRAMDATA%\PuppetLabs` on Windows 7 and 2008.
+* Puppet's configuration and data are stored in different places on different Windows versions.
+For more details, see the Puppet reference manual pages on [the confdir][] and [the vardir][].

-### More
+For more information, see:

+* [Overview of Puppet's Architecture][arch], for more about puppet masters and puppet agents.
-For full details, see [Running Puppet on Windows][running].
+* [Running Puppet Commands on Windows][win_commands], for information on running commands interactively.
+* [Puppet Agent on Windows][win_agent], for information on the puppet agent service's run environment.

 * * *